Distributed-AI/PipeTransformer/doc/feature_list.md

 (1) make the newly created parallel processes in DP can communicate with the existing DP processes.
 (2) skip parameters during cross-pipe synchronization, largely reducing the communication cost.

-5. Forward Cache
+5. Forward Cache: Overlap frozen bp and pipe bubble are suitable for the time when the fp time in the early stage is small, or when it is equivalent to the bp time

+6. When the cache is responsible for a lot of frozen layers in the later stage, because the fp time is much longer than bp.

+(5 and 6 are combination of two swords)

-6. Depending on the model size, adaptively choose DP or Pipe in a single machine.
+7. Depending on the model size, adaptively choose DP or Pipe in a single machine.
 (1) Single GPU
 (2) Single Machine, Multiple GPUs
 (3) Multiple Machines, Multiple GPUs

 Machine Learning-wise Optimization: